 Important Deadlines in the Court of Claims.

 To ensure that your case is heard, you need to follow strict time limitations.
 Specifically, you have two options in filing.
-You either need to file your claim within one year of (1) the date of injury, or (2) the date of the accident.
-Many times, that date will be the same.
-However, there are times when you will discover an injury at some point after the accident occurs.
+For injury claims, you either need to file your claim or a tort notice within one year of (1) the date of injury, or (2) the cause of action accrued.

 The Court of Claims provides for an important avenue for those individuals and businesses harmed by the State to bring their actions.
 The rules and limits detailed above are only some of the rules that apply to the Court of Claims.
 It is critical to follow all of the rules, as cases can be thrown out for the failure to abide by them.
 Especially given the difference in rules and procedure in the Court of Claims compared to a regular circuit court action, you would be wise to retain the help of a seasoned attorney who has handled cases in the Court of Claims.